-HPN ensures that all the contracted provider groups have in place language assessment policies and can provide meaningful access to health services by limited English proficiency ("LEP") members.
+HPN and its Medical Groups ensure that all the contracted provider groups have in place language assessment policies and can provide meaningful access to health services by limited English proficiency ("LEP") members.
 The medical group personnel are educated on the contracted health plans language assessment programs and how to facilitate interpreter and translation services as needed by our members.

 Each provider group keeps a current list of available health plan and internal resources to enhance LEP member communication and understanding.
-Interpreters are available to translate written material if needed, at no cost to the member, and are available through the member's contracted health plan.
-Oral interpreters are scheduled at the time the doctor's appointment is scheduled.
+Interpreters and the translation of written material are available if needed, at no cost to the member, through the member's contracted health plan.